quicwg/base-drafts/draft-ietf-quic-recovery.md

 more aggressive timeout is used to retransmit it.

 The initial crypto retransmission timeout SHOULD be set to twice the initial RTT.
-On each consecutive expiration of the crypto timer without receiving an acknowledgement for a new packet, the sender SHOULD double the crypto retransmission timeout and set a timer for this period.

 At the beginning, there are no prior RTT samples within a connection.
 Resumed connections over the same network SHOULD use the previous connection's final smoothed RTT value as the resumed connection's initial RTT.
 If no previous RTT is available, or if the network changes, the initial RTT SHOULD be set to 500ms, resulting in a 1 second initial handshake timeout as recommended in
 {{?RFC6298}}.
-When an acknowledgement is received, a new RTT is computed and the timer SHOULD be set for twice the newly computed smoothed RTT.
+When the first acknowledgement is received, an RTT is computed and the timer SHOULD be set for twice the newly computed smoothed RTT.

-When a crypto packet is sent, the sender MUST set a timer for the crypto timeout period.
-This timer MUST be updated when a new crypto packet is sent.
+When a crypto packet is sent, the sender MUST set a timer for twice the smoothed RTT.
+This timer MUST be updated when a new crypto packet is sent and when an acknowledgement is received which computes a new RTT sample.
 Upon timeout, the sender MUST retransmit all unacknowledged CRYPTO data if possible.

+On each consecutive expiration of the crypto timer without receiving an acknowledgement for a new packet, the sender SHOULD double the crypto retransmission timeout and set a timer for this period.

 Until the server has validated the client's address on the path, the amount of data it can send is limited, as specified in Section 8.1 of {{QUIC-TRANSPORT}}.